-Kobe Bryant’s Untimely Death Highlights the Vital Need for Estate Planning at All Ages.
+Kobe Bryant’s Untimely Death Highlights the Vital Need for an Estate Plan at All Ages.

 You have likely already heard that on January 26, 2020, basketball legend Kobe Bryant was killed in a helicopter crash in Los Angeles, California.
 Also killed in the tragic accident was his 13-year-old daughter, Gianna, and seven other passengers, who were friends and colleagues of Kobe and his family.
 The exact cause of the crash remains under investigation.